AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/content-fragments-delivery-feature-video-use.md

 ## Which delivery method to use

+### Web Channel

 The approach to delivering a Content Fragment via a web channel is straightforward by using the Content Fragment component with AEM Sites.

+### Headless

 There are two options for exposing Content Fragment as JSON to support a 3rd party channel in a headless use case:

-Use AEM Content Services and Proxy API pages (Video #2) when the primary use case is deliver Content Fragments for consumption (Read-only) by a 3rd party channel.
+1. Use AEM Content Services and Proxy API pages (Video #2) when the primary use case is deliver Content Fragments for consumption (Read-only) by a 3rd party channel.
 The Content Services framework provides more flexibility and options as to what data gets exposed.
 Developers can also extend the Content Services framework to augment and/or enrich the data.

-Use the Assets HTTP API (Video #3) when the 3rd party channel needs to modify and/or update Content Fragments.
+2. Use the Assets HTTP API (Video #3) when the 3rd party channel needs to modify and/or update Content Fragments.
 A typical use case is ingesting 3rd party content on an AEM author environment.

 ## Additional Resources {#additional-resources}